-The Planning and Development Department is available to help communities with issues such as deed restrictions, minimum lot size applications and other neighborhood initiatives, including helping fund improvement projects through the Neighborhood Matching Grant Program (NMGP).
-More information about NMGP can be found on the Planning website athttp://www.houstontx.gov/parks/adoptedparks.html.
+The Department of Neighborhoods is available to help communities with issues such as deed restrictions, minimum lot size applications and other neighborhood initiatives, including helping fund improvement projects through the Neighborhood Matching Grant Program (NMGP).
+More information about NMGP can be found on the Department of Neighborhoods website at http://www.houstontx.gov/ips/matching-grant.html.

 For esplanades, the Parks and Recreation Department sponsors the “Adopt an Esplanade” program which can help community groups with beautification efforts for city esplanades.
 A detailed explanation of the program is available online athttp://www.houstontx.gov/parks/pdfs/adoptanesplanade.pdf.